kubeshop/kusk-gateway/docs/extension.md

     request:
       enabled: true # enable automatic request validation using OpenAPI spec

+  mocking:
+    enabled: true # Enables mocking of the responses using examples in OpenAPI responses definition.

   upstream: # upstream and redirect are mutually exclusive
     host: # host and service are mutually exclusive
       hostname: example.com